 Non-fungible tokens embody a singular property and cannot be reproduced.
 The certificate of uniqueness is recorded in the metadata of the token and provides a permanent, unchangeable certificate of authenticity.
-NF tokens are particularly suitable as proof of an asset or property.
+NFTs are particularly suitable as proof of an asset or property.

 The blockchain is ideal for more than just cryptocurrency operations.
 Essentially, anything can be stored on it and the transparency of blockchain technology makes it possible to verify and prove authenticity.

 The best-known blockchain project is undoubtedly Bitcoin.
 That said, the Bitcoin blockchain is limited to its use as a cryptocurrency platform.
 Thats not the case with all blockchains.

 In contrast to digital media files that can be duplicated, NFTs allow authors of content to produce unique works that are becoming rare collector's items.
 Reflecting the rapidly increasing demand, sky-high prices are being paid for several of these creations.

 In the context of the blockchain, the term token is most closely associated with its use as an asset.
 However, a token can also represent an item of property or an economic good, or it can be a digital representation of a real good.

 In terms of a cryptocurrency, all tokens are fungible, i.e. exchangeable.
 That means each token represents an equal asset.
 It doesn't matter what specific token you have.
 It is worth the same as any other holder's token.